 A punch list is a crucial piece of any residential construction project.
 It's more than just a checklist to finish your projects - it’s also an opportunity to make sure you and your clients are satisfied with the work and if so, to ask for your final payment.

 Getting a punch list started from scratch can feel daunting, which is why we created our free Construction Punch List template to get you started.
 It’s simple to use and has every best practice we covered above from start (preparation) to finish (cleanup) baked in.
 Check out the video below if you'd like to learn more about this free template.

 If you’d like to simplify more than just your punch list across your projects, BuildBook is what you’re looking for.
-It’s fast, powerful, and simple to use software that includes every feature you need to run better projects.
+It’s fast, powerful, and simple to use construction management software that includes every feature you need to run better projects.
 Try it completely free for 10 days to see the difference it makes for yourself.